gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.IO/README.md

 If a user of your app is unlucky or just uses an app frequently enough then he would occasionally get "File access denied" errors.

-To minimize a possibility of such a congestion, you should call `FileSystem.WaitForFileWriteAccess` method before changing a file:
+To minimize a possibility of such a congestion, you can call `FileSystem.WaitForFileWriteAccess` method before changing a file:

 ``` csharp
 using Gapotchenko.FX.IO;